archcoding-books/papers/distributed_system/raft/raft.md

 Cnewand replicate it to the cluster.
 Again, this configura- tion will take effect on each server as soon as it is seen.
-When the new configuration has been committed under the rules ofCnew,theoldconfigurationisirrelevantand servers not in the new configuration can be shut down.
-As shown in Figure 11, there is no time whenColdandCnew can both make unilateral decisions; this guarantees safety.
+When the new configuration has been committed under the rules of Cnew,the old configuration is irrelevant and servers not in the new configuration can be shut down.
+As shown in Figure 11, there is no time when Cold and Cnew can both make unilateral decisions; this guarantees safety.

 There are three more issues to address for reconfigura-